The second-generation Acura TSX is designed to appeal to young

 Premium Sound Audio System.
 This 10-speaker Acura/ELS(TM) system with

 identify songs to recall at a later date.
-With push of a button, the Note
+With the push of a button, the Note

 function can capture 10 seconds of up to 30 songs, along with noting text